KEisenhart/Course3/README.md

     2. Reviewing the tidy data set submitted for STEP 5 of the course project:  The window provided by Coursera is notepad like, it is not the proper way to review my file dcasted.txt.
-I assume my peers will realize that and will take a moment to read the file into R or RStudio utilizing read.table with header set to TRUE.
-It can either be reviewed in an R environment or via Excel with delimeter being set to a "space".
+I assume my peers will realize that and will take a moment and Copy Link Location, using this for the fileUrl argument of download.file(fileUrl, destfile = "./dcasted.txt").
+Once on disk, either read the file into R or RStudio utilizing read.table with header set to TRUE or open in Excel, delimited with a "space".
+I will being doing the same for my reviews.

     3. Data Reduction - we were asked to extract "only the measurements on the mean and standard deviation for each measurement".
 I took this to mean I was to pull out only those variables that had mean or